 Open relationships are relationships that have a core partnership - typically, two people who are committed to each other - but will engage in physical and/or romantic encounters with other people as well.

 Polyamorous relationships, on the other hand, are relationships of three or more people who are committed to each other.
 They may or may very well not be open relationships as well - but it’s not fair to assume that because three people are dating each other, that they’re open to a fourth as well.

 The path to having a happy and healthy open relationship can seem like it requires a lot of work - there’s much conversation to be had and the idea of having rules in a relationship may seem like it’s taking the fun out of it.

 But the key to having an open relationship is always going to come back to this - the importance of being open and honest with your partners.

-And the key to having that honesty is going to mean having sometimes difficult, awkward, or uncomfortable conversations.
-By laying it all out and being transparent to your partner, you get rid of any assumptions that you or your partner are making and you make the transition into an open relationship healthy and strong.
+And maintaining that level of honesty is going to mean having conversations that are sometimes difficult, awkward, or uncomfortable.
+By laying it all out and being transparent with your partner, you get rid of any assumptions that you or your partner are making and you can make the transition into a healthy, thriving open relationship.
 Countless intimate, long-lasting, fulfilling partnerships have been open relationships.
 You just have to have an open mind and an open heart.